Protests against “racism” must be effective and civil

 When her comments were challenged, Brannigan issued a lengthy apology explaining she was addressing the issue of immigration and had let her emotions take control of her feelings.
 She explained she respects and admires Muslims and Arab Americans, but the protestors denounced her apology – after demanding it for several months – saying it was “too little, too late.”
 They demanded she resign.

 The Morrison-Rashid election should make us wonder about the conduct of the protestors.
 I think the protestors’ conduct negatively impacted Rashid and also the way many non-Arabs and non-Muslims look at our community.
+Rashid should have won but he was dragged down by some extremists

 Here are some facts: